SonarSource/sonarqube-roslyn-sdk/README.md

 \* This property is not visible to users, but must be unique.
 It is calculated from the package id.

 \*\* This property is assigned heuristically by the NuGet.org website based on the licenseUrl.

+### Additional notes for Roslyn analyzer authors
+The SDK caches the NuGet packages it downloads locally under `%temp%\.sonarqube.sdk\.nuget`.

+This matters if you are developing your analyzer iteratively on a development machine i.e. with the following workflow:
+> change analyzer code -> build package -> deploy package to local NuGet feed -> run SDK against the new package -> repeat

+In that case, you have to do one of the following before running the SDK:
+* change the package version number, or
+* delete your package from the local cache (`%temp%\.sonarqube.sdk\.nuget`).

+If you don't, the SDK exe will use the cached version, rather than the version you have just built.